-Schafer Bomstein Castella is an international development specialist with over ten years of experience designing, managing and providing technical assistance for agriculture, health, governance, education and humanitarian programs in Africa, Eastern Europe, Asia and Latin America.
-Her work focuses on promoting inclusive market systems that foster sustainable partnerships and improve economic growth and nutrition.
+Schafer Bomstein Castella is an international development specialist with over twelve years of experience designing, managing and providing technical assistance for agriculture, health, governance, education and humanitarian programs in Africa, Eastern Europe, Asia and Latin America.
+Her work focuses on fostering inclusive market systems that facilitate sustainable partnerships, increase economic growth, promote climate-smart agriculture and improve nutrition.
 Castella’s work has taken her around the world to many countries, including Mali, Ukraine, Panama and France.

 Throughout her career, Castella has provided a range of support in business development and project management for programs funded by the U.S. government, the European Union, foundations and the private sector.
 She brings strong experience in technical program design, proposal writing, project oversight, reporting, compliance, financial management and performance monitoring.
 She has also collaborated with private companies to develop and implement strategies that help them meet their sustainable development and financial goals.